fredrikaverpil/godoc.nvim/README.md

 }
 ```

-> [!TIP]
->
-> If the syntax highlighting is too "busy" for you, set `language = "text"`.

-For further details, see the actual implementations.
+For further details, see the actual implementation.

 Adapters: